Projects

 Brotherton Library External Lift – University of Leeds

-Initially the planners insisted on a traditional brick construction for the new lift, which is labour intensive, costly and has increased health and safety risks.
-We actively engaged with the planners in the design process through early and continued consultation, which resulted in the agreement to install a steel frame lift shaft with a robust high performance cladding system.
-This reduced the construction programme on site, provided a financial cost saving and reduced disruption to the day to day activities of the highly utilised library facilities.
+Initially, the planners insisted on a traditional brick construction for the new lift, which would be labour-intensive, costly, and has increased health and safety risks.
+We actively engaged with the planners in the design process through early and continued consultation, which resulted in the agreement to install a steel frame lift shaft with a robust and high-performance cladding system.

-The design enables wheelchair users to obtain access to all floors of the Brotherton Library independently and with assistance if required.
+The new lift provides access for all library users and enables wheelchair users to obtain access to all floors of the Brotherton Library independently and with assistance if required.